woahwoah06/Battleships-Game/README.md

 - **Select a random coordinate** to attack (not case-sensitive)
 - First one who has **4 ships sunk loses**!

 ...and that just about sums up this README.
 What are you waiting for??
-GO PLAY THE GA-
+GO PLAY THE GAME!!!
 ###### (don't scroll down there btw)